Transformations of High-Level Synthesis Codes for High-Performance Computing: Pipeline-Enabling Transformations

 \subsection{Accumulation Interleaving}

-For multi-dimensional iteration spaces, \emph{loop-carried dependencies} are often be resolved by reordering and/or interleaving nested loops, keeping state for multiple concurrent accumulations.
+For multi-dimensional iteration spaces, \emph{loop-carried dependencies} can often be resolved by reordering and/or interleaving nested loops, keeping state for multiple concurrent accumulations.
 We distinguish between four approaches to interleaving accumulation, covered below.